vinas94/MountainCarProblem/README.md

 <br>
 <br>

 Using this method, no learning takes place.
-State-Action values are acquired though a linear combination of RBF transformed state-action combination and a set of weights which were acquired though fitting a linear regression model based on the learning from the tabular method.
+State-Action values are acquired through a linear combination of RBF transformed state-action combination and a set of weights which were acquired through fitting a linear regression model based on the learning from the tabular method.

 With a carefully chosen number of RBFs, this approach can outperform the tabular method as can be seen in Figure 2.